Policy-Based Routing OpenWrt Package Documentation

 Hidden procd_reload_delay integer 0 Time (in seconds) for PROCD_RELOAD_DELAY parameter.

-Hidden procd_wan_ignore_status Ignore wan interface status (do not wait for the interface to be up) when starting up.
+Hidden procd_wan_ignore_status boolean Ignore wan interface status (do not wait for the interface to be up) when starting up.

 Hidden procd_wan_interface Override wan interface name with this interface.
+Newer versions do not attempt to auto-detect WAN interface name and setting this from CLI may be required.

 Hidden procd_wan6_interface Override wan6 interface name with this interface.